Food Support (Supplemental Nutrition Assistance Program-SNAP)

 by: foodsupport | Related: Food Stamp

-The SNAP program is for individual and families with low incomes.
-Households must meet requirements and provide information/verification about their monthly income.
-To learn if you may be eligible for SNAP/Food Stamp, please review the information below.
-Or, to see if you might qualify for the SNAP program.
+The SNAP program is for individual and families with low monthly incomes.
+Households must meet requirements and supply information/verification about their monthly income. to find out if you'll be eligible for SNAP/Food Stamp, please review the knowledge below.
+Or, to ascertain if you would possibly qualify for the SNAP program.

 How do I apply for SNAP?